-- A. Schools are required to submit the names of their curling athletes in the Sport Registration System by the registration deadline.
-All students on the curling team are eligible to compete on any of the school curling teams; however, the athletes that play together at all qualifying events for provincials (e.g. districts, zones) are the ones that form the team that moves on to the Provincial competition. - B. Each boys and girls team will consist of five students and mixed teams will consist of six students.
-Mixed teams shall comprise two girls and two boys, with girls and boys alternating at the various team positions. - C. Only one team per category may compete per school.
+A. Schools are required to submit the names of their curling athletes in the Sport Registration System by the registration deadline.
+All students on the curling team are eligible to compete on any of the school curling teams; however, the athletes that play together at all qualifying events for provincials (e.g. districts, zones) are the ones

+B. Each boys and girls team will consist of five students and mixed teams will consist of six students.
+Mixed teams shall comprise two girls and two boys, with girls and boys alternating at the various team positions.